dvuu/NFL-Predictions/README.md

 # NFL Predictor

 ### About
-NFL Predictor is an interactive web application that presents rich visualizations of play-by-play win probabilities of historical NFL games outputted from a random forest model.
+NFL Predictor is an interactive web application that presents rich visualizations of play-by-play win probabilities of all NFL games from 2000 to 2015.
+This project was built during my internship at Salesforce alongside another intern, Anthony Van Pelt, under the guidance of our manager and mentor, Greg Pascale.
+The idea of this project was to use NFL data as a proxy to Salesforce data to showcase a machine learning algorithm.
+We were tasked with visualizing the win probabilities outputted by a random forest model trained on a set of NFL data.

 ### Demo
 [![NFL Predictor Demo](http://img.youtube.com/vi/XxzFLxDKDis/0.jpg)](http://www.youtube.com/watch?v=XxzFLxDKDis "NFL Predictor")